-According to the Town's Road Erosion Inventory Report, nearly 65% of the Town's roads are hydrologically connected - meaning they are within 100-feet of a water resource (i.e., perennial/intermittent stream, wetland, lake, or pond).
-Proximity to water resources can make these roads more vulnerable to flooding and fluvial erosion.
+According to the Town's Road Erosion Inventory Report, nearly 87% of the Town's road mileage is hydrologically connected - meaning it is within 100-feet of a water resource (i.e., perennial/intermittent stream, wetland, lake, or pond).
+Proximity to water resources can make these sections more vulnerable to flooding and fluvial erosion.

-Mount Holly has a total of 9 town-owned bridges and \pm 460 culverts.
+Mount Holly has a total of 9 town-owned bridges and ±460 culverts.
 Seven of the bridges have a span of over 20 feet.
 The local transportation network is maintained by the Town Highway Maintenance crew, whose garage is located on School Street.